efdevcon/devcon-website/src/content/dips/en/DIP-14.md

 ---
-Summary: "For all those people who wanted to speak, but didn't get approved:
+Summary: 'For all those people who wanted to speak, but didn"t get approved:
 Mark off space in the venue and allow for the submission of posters of their ideas / talks.
 Present the posters during the conference.
-Allow them to answer questions in allotted time slots, i.e. via Chat or Email."
+Allow them to answer questions in allotted time slots, i.e. via Chat or Email.'
 Github URL: https://github.com/efdevcon/DIPs/blob/master/DIPs/DIP-14.md
 DIP: 14
 Title: Poster Presentations